Ruby is a writer, entrepreneur, and mom here to share baby name ideas.

 - Casey - Commonly used for both boys and girls, Casey means 'vigilant' or 'watchful'.
 We are certainly watchful during the fall.
-But this non-gender specific name also reminds us to remain vigilant.
+But this gender-neutral name also reminds us to remain vigilant.

 - Oswin - This name has a beautiful meaning: divine friend.
 That is the sort of friend that we all wish to have and is in line with the values of Thanksgiving.
 For boys and girls, this is a good name to associate with autumn.

-- Teri - Short for Teresa, much like the girls name Tess, this non-gender specific name means harvester.
+- Teri - Short for Teresa, much like the girls' name Tess, this gender-neutral name means harvester.
 How very relevant for a boy or girl born in Autumn.

 - Aspen - Autumn is the perfect time to go looking for aspen trees.
 They are a true vision, from their glistening reds, to subtle oranges, and shocking yellows.
 They stimulate our brains in a special way.
 This is a good name for a boy or a girl.

 - Briar - While briar is interpreted in various ways, it relates to nature in one.
 The sweet briar rose is a type of wild rose.
 Its berries grow ripe in the fall and are known as hips.
 Bold and strong, this unisex name is superb for any baby born in autumn.